 - Promote good practice and use good evidence

-The knowledge exchange platform will make research findings more accessible, more contestable and more useable.
+- Yumi Sabe, the Indigenous Knowledge Exchange aims to make research findings more accessible, more contestable and more useable.

 - Support for our 32 grant recipients funded through the Indigenous Research Exchange Grants Program, to help to build on the evidence base to support Indigenous decision making and policy design.
 Please note the current Grants program is fully expended.